Jacky Cheung: 2009–2017: Touring and jazz efforts

+2018–present: Continued success in touring

 In 2018, he earned a new nickname of "Fugitive Bait" or "Fugitives' Krytonite" in China as his concerts attracted wanted criminals in China to purchase tickets to watch his concerts in China.
-He helped to bring 4 wanted criminals to be captured between April to June 2018 during Cheung's Chinese leg of the world tour.
+He helped to bring 4 wanted criminals to be captured between April and June 2018 during Cheung's Chinese leg of the world tour.
 In June, two ticket scalpers were also captured.
-This was also part of his 233-show, "Jacky Cheung A Classic Tour" world tour, which eclipses the previous tour record.
+This was also part of his 233-show A Classic Tour, which eclipses the previous tour record.
 The entire tour, which lasted for 27 months with performances in 97 cities, ended on 29 January 2019 after a series of 15 concerts in Hong Kong.

-Duets

-Cheung not only performs solo but often performs duets with female singers.
-Cheung recorded a duet with Filipino singer and Asia's Songbird Regine Velasquez for the song "In Love with You"; the song was included in her multi-platinum album Listen Without Prejudice.
-In 2008, Cheung and A-Mei, the popular Taiwanese singer, performed Zhu Fu ("Blessing") as a duet in a benefit concert for victims of the 2008 Sichuan earthquake.
-Other duet partners include:
+It attracted over 4,500,000 people and grossed approximately US$330 million during its entire run, making it amongst the most-attended and highest-grossing concert tours of all time.